digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 You know how to define complex transactions and settle them atomically.
 The main points to take away
 are:

+* A route provider is used to discover settlement routes, i.e., routed steps, for each settlement step.
-* A settlement factory is used to instruct settlement for an arbitrary list of steps.
+* A settlement factory is used to instruct settlement for an arbitrary list of routed steps.
 * Instructions are used to collect authorizations, assets to be moved, and means of settlement.
 * Batches group together instructions to be settled atomically.